marionwalton/media-and-society/9_gender.md

 We often talk about “patriarchy” in a simplistic way as a single system of male domination, or as if “the patriarchy” is a ruling body of powerful individuals.

 {: .definition}
-Feminist philosopher Kate Manne explains that, in patriarchal social structures, most women are dominated by some men and that patriarchal structures also **intersect** with other systems of oppression (race, class, sexuality, disability, age etc).
+Feminist philosopher Kate Manne ([2017](references.html#manne_2017)) explains that, in patriarchal social structures, most women are dominated by some men and that patriarchal structures also **[intersect](definitions.html#intersectionality)** with other systems of oppression (race, class, sexuality, disability, age etc).
 Patriarchal social structures are also influenced by structures which promote equality (universal suffrage, free childcare, affirmative action etc.).

-Manne argues that this does not only lead to gendered hierarchies of domination but also to men’s expectations and sense of entitlement that they will be positioned as dominant with respect to some woman or women.
-Consequently, even in situations of nominal equality, men tend to have **entitlements** and women tend to have **obligations**.
+Manne argues that these patriarchal social structures do not only lead to gendered hierarchies of domination but also to men’s expectations and sense of entitlement that they will be positioned as dominant with respect to some woman or women.
+Consequently, Manne claims, even in situations of nominal equality, men tend to have **entitlements** and women tend to have **obligations**.

 ## Intersectionality

 Legal scholar Kimberle Crenshaw coined the term “intersectionality” when she saw how affirmative action policies  in the United States assisted white women, or African American men, but were not helpful to African American women, who experienced an intersection of oppression as a result of not just their gender or their race, but their race together with their gender.

 Humans never exist as only a gender, we always have other intersectional identities.
 Think about how race, language, age, class, and religion all  change the way others perceive our gender identity.

 ## Misogyny

+{: .definition}
-Misogyny enforces patriarchal social structures by punishing women (in particular) when they deviate from sexist norms ([Manne, 2017](references.html#manne) .
-This kind of policing often takes place in the language we use to describe people.
-For example, in languages such as English, certain derogatory words are used to construct and simultaneously stigmatise gendered identities, e.g. “bitch” (when a woman is disliked in any way, often because she does not conform to some gendered obligation).
-In the case of “sissy” or “pussy” (when a man is not seen to be suitably masculine) men’s perceived inadequacies in masculinity are punished by the use of feminising slurs or labels.
+Misogyny enforces patriarchal social structures by punishing women (in particular) when they deviate from sexist norms ([Manne, 2017](references.html#manne)).

+Misogyny as policing can often be seen in the language we use to describe people.
+For example, in languages such as English, certain derogatory words are used to construct and simultaneously stigmatise gendered identities, e.g. “bitch” (when a woman is disliked in any way, often because she does not conform to some gendered obligation) or "slut", when she is sexually active.

+In the case of slurs for men, such as “sissy” or “pussy” (when a man is not seen to be suitably masculine) men’s perceived inadequacies in masculinity are punished by the use of feminising slurs or labels.
 In this way, homophobia and misogyny are often linked.

 ## Misogynoir
+{: .definition}
 Misogynoir is a term for racism combined with misogyny directed towards Black women in particular.

 ## Cisgender
+{: .definition}
 Cisgender is a term for individuals whose gender identity generally matches with their assigned sex, and who express a normative gender identity outwardly in terms of clothing, hair, and tone of voice.

 ## Cis normativity
+{: .definition}
 Cis normativity refers to the assumption that everyone identifies as the gender they were assigned at birth.

 Cis normativity ignores and stigmatises transgender people, who do not identify with the gender they were originally assigned, or who do not identify with only one gender .

 ## Queer theory and post-structuralism
 A **post-structuralist** approach to gender known as **queer theory** builds on and critiques the **structuralist** ideas we encountered when we studied **semiotics**.
 According to De Saussure (a structuralist), language is **a system of differences** where signifiers gain meaning in relation to other signifiers.
 From this perspective, the relationship between the signifier “woman” and what it signifies is conventional and "arbitrary".
 From this perspective, to understand the meaning of this signifier we need to understand how the word "woman" differs from other signifiers (e.g. “man”).